A-Kasaaian/react-advance-jalaali-datepicker/README.md

 | controllValue                    | boolean     | By stting to true, It will make preselected value control the input value                                       |

 ### Current date
-You can use `current-date` class to style today. in the calendar you can find today has additional class of `current-date`.
+You can use `current-date` class to style today.
+In the calendar you can find today has additional class of `current-date`.

 ### Outside control sample